Kicksecure/vm-config-dist/README.md

 # usability enhancements inside virtual machines #

-Sets environment variable `QMLSCENE_DEVICE=softwarecontext` as workaround for "Automatic fallback to softwarecontext renderer".
+Sets environment variable `QMLSCENE_DEVICE=softwarecontext` as a workaround for "Automatic fallback to softwarecontext renderer".

 It is not useful to open a screensaver or to power down the desktop for operating systems that are run inside VMs.
-There is no real display that could be saved and no real power that could be saved.
-From usability perspective it also is counter intuitive when looking at the VM window and only seeing a black screen.
-Therefore it makes sense to disable power savings in VMs.
+There is no real display that could be saved and no real power that could be conserved.
+From a usability perspective, it is also counterintuitive when looking at the VM window and only seeing a black screen.
+Therefore, it makes sense to disable power savings in VMs.
-`/etc/X11/Xsession.d/20_kde_screen_locker_disable_in_vms.sh`
 `/etc/profile.d/20_power_savings_disable_in_vms.sh`
 `/etc/X11/Xsession.d/20_software_rendering_in_vms.sh`
-`/usr/share/kde-power-savings-disable-in-vms/kdedrc`
-`/usr/share/kde-screen-locker-disable-in-vms/kscreenlockerrc`

-Optional: Disables screen locker when running in VMs because that is not useful either.
-This feature can be enabled in file:
-`/etc/X11/Xsession.d/20_kde_screen_locker_disable_in_vms.sh`

 Makes setting up a shared folder for virtual machines a bit easier.

-* Creates a folder `/mnt/shared` with `chmod 777`, adds a group "vboxsf", adds account "user" to group "vboxsf".
+* Creates a folder `/mnt/shared` with `chmod 777`, adds a group "vboxsf", and adds account "user" to group "vboxsf".
 Facilitates auto-mounting of shared folders.

 * Helps using shared folders with VirtualBox and KVM a bit easier (as in requiring fewer manual steps from the user).